Modern Slavery Statement 2024 - 2025

 The term ‘Modern Slavery’ is an umbrella term, encompassing:

-2. Slavery, Servitude and Forced or Compulsory Labour: forcing someone to provide some service without their consent.
+2. Slavery, Servitude and Forced or Compulsory Labour: exploitation by forcing someone to provide some service without their consent, and usually with some kind of threats or mistreatment.

 Traffickers and slave drivers coerce, deceive and force individuals against their will into a life of abuse, servitude, and inhumane treatment.
 Many active organised crime groups are involved in modern slavery.
 But it is also committed by individual opportunistic perpetrators.
 There are different forms of exploitation, including:

-In 2022, 16,938 potential victims were referred to the Home Office nationally, representing a 33% increase compared to the preceding year (12,706 referrals).
-89% of Conclusive Grounds decisions were positive, meaning they were found to be victims of modern slavery.
-41% were children, a slight decrease from 43% in the previous year.
+In 2023, 17004 potential victims were referred to the Home Office (via the National Referral Mechanism (NRM)) nationally, representing the largest number of referrals since the mechanism came into existence.
+66% of Conclusive Grounds decisions were positive, meaning they were found to be victims of modern slavery.
+76% concerned male victims.

 The Signs